 Practice refusal skill and respectful manner

 The Society for AIDS Care (SAC) provides high quality direct patient care services to HIV+ and their care-givers in Hong Kong; we also provide supporting services in developing country.
 SAC have commenced a year-long joint school program, “Love with Care School Project”, with KHEMARA Cambodia, with the aim to empower high school students in sexual reproduction health education and HIV prevention.

 Through working with the organisation, we were able to visit some local families in need of urgent assistance in food support.
 Some of the families we visited are homeless and their health conditions are very poorly.
 We provided a sack of rice and small sum of cash for them and hope that it will at least able to help them tide over the current hard moment.

 Providing skilled training sessions for their youth to handmade souvenirs for sales to support their programs.
 To make their souvenirs more interesting, SAC jointly developed some handmade toy bears keychain to put on sales in different marketing channels.
 And we hope the sales proceeds will be able to assist them to continue their program and community development.

-The fifth edition of Asia Pacific AIDS and Co-infections Conference (APACC) is holding in Bangkok, Thailand on 15 to 17 October 2020 to provide healthcare professionals with a scientific platform to not only receive the latest updates, but to present and discuss their own challenges and solutions.
-We are honored to be their supporting organization for the 4th consecutive year.
+The sixth edition of Asia Pacific AIDS and Co-infections Conference (APACC) went virtual on 17 June to 19 June 2020 to provide healthcare professionals with a scientific platform to not only receive the latest updates, but to present and discuss their own challenges and solutions.
+We are honored to be their supporting organization for the 6th consecutive year.

 Public training and education in HIV/AIDS are among our key objectives to raise public awareness on HIV/AIDS prevention and acceptance to people living with HIV/AIDS (PLHIV).
 We regularly organize education exhibition in different districts in Hong Kong.
 Our SAC Ambassadors, volunteers and staff would introduce our services, promote understanding on HIV/AIDS, distribute red ribbons and leaflets, as well as answer enquiries regarding HIV/AIDS.